 11.8.4.1.7.1 RTM Transition Cost Applicability

 Within any eligible RTM CAISO Commitment Period determined pursuant to the rules specified in Section 11.8.1.3, the CAISO shall apply the RTM Transition Costs for the Settlement Intervals in which the Multi-Stage Generating Resource is actually transitioning from the “from” MSG Configuration and reaches the Minimum Load as registered in the Master File, or if applicable, as modified pursuant to Section 9.3.3, of the “to” MSG Configuration to which the Multi-Stage Generating Resource is transitioning, subject to the Tolerance Band.

+11.8.4.1.8 RTM GHG Bid Cost

+For each Settlement Interval, the RTM GHG Bid Cost shall be the product of the RTM GHG Award from each accepted RTM GHG Bid Adder for a revelant GHG Regulation Area and the applicable Marginal GHG Cost.

 11.8.4.2 RTM Market Revenue Calculations

 11.8.4.2.1 For each Settlement Interval in a CAISO Real-Time Market Commitment Period, the RTM Market Revenue for a Bid Cost Recovery Eligible Resource is the algebraic sum of the elements listed below in this Section.
 For Multi-Stage Generating Resources the RTM Market Revenue calculations will be made at the Generating Unit level.